konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDeployCFapps.md

       (2)
 ```

-Let's go ahead with the default answer again, which means 2 replicas for each service.
+Select the default answer again, which means 2 replicas for each service.

     ```console
     2